About this page

 - they have consented to release information to you

-- you have legal parental responsibility, or have been appointed by the court to manage their affairs when they are unable to do so, for example through power of attorney
+- you have legal parental responsibility or have been appointed by the court to manage their affairs when they are unable to do so, for example through the power of attorney

 In the case of children, if it is considered that they understand the reason for the application then their consent may be required.